-If (\ref{inf}) is not satisfied, then the universe in a black hole eventually reaches a crunch at which it stops expanding and starts contracting.
+If equation (\ref{inf}) is not satisfied, then the universe in a black hole eventually reaches a crunch at which it stops expanding and starts contracting.
 The contraction lasts until the universe reaches the next bounce at $T=T_\textrm{max}$ and $a>a_\textrm{min}$.
 After this bounce, the next expanding phase begins.
 The universe is more isotropic and has a larger scale factor at $T=T_\textrm{eq}$ than in the previous expanding phase.
 Accordingly, it has a larger value of $D$.
-If this new value satisfies (\ref{inf}), then the universe expands to infinity.
+If this new value satisfies equation (\ref{inf}), then the universe expands to infinity.
 If not, the universe has another cycle of contraction and expansion.
-After a finite number of cycles, $D$ satisfies (\ref{inf}) and the universe expands indefinitely.
+After a finite number of cycles, $D$ satisfies equation (\ref{inf}) and the universe expands indefinitely.
 The last bounce can be regarded as the big bang, or rather the big bounce, of this universe.

-In an isotropic universe, described by the FLRW metric, an alternating gravitational field causes production of particle-antiparticle pairs \cite{prod}.
+In an isotropic universe, described by the FLRW metric, an alternating gravitational field causes production of particle--antiparticle pairs \cite{prod}.
 For a strong field in general relativity, the local rate of production of massive particles with spin $j=1$ is equal to

 where $n_1$ is their number density.
 The local rates of production of massless particles with spin $j=1$ and particles with spins $j=0$ and $j=1/2$ are proportional to $P$ and can be neglected.
-In the ECSK theory, the torsion tensor may modify (\ref{rate}).
+In the ECSK theory, the torsion tensor may modify equation (\ref{rate}).
 We can thus write

 where $K>0$ is a scalar of dimension m$^{-4}$, constructed from the curvature, torsion, and metric tensors.
 For the FLRW metric, we have